-For program year 2015-2016, St. Tammany Parish distributed its CDBG Entitlement funds to organizations and residents living in all sections of the parish.
+For program year 2016-2017, St. Tammany Parish distributed its CDBG Entitlement funds to organizations and residents living in all sections of the parish.
 Three public service programs were administered:

-1. Housing & Homeless Assistance Program (HHAP) provided emergency rental assistance and utility for homeless prevention services to all parish residents.

-- 2. St. Tammany Transit distributed free vouchers for transportation services. - 3.
+- 1. Housing & Homeless Assistance Program (HHAP) provided emergency rental assistance and utility for homeless prevention services to all parish residents. - 2.
+St. Tammany Transit distributed vouchers to cover the costs of transportation services. - 3.
 New Day Homeowner Services offered financial fitness, homebuyer training, and individual homebuyer assistance to support affordable housing opportunities.

-The Residential Rehabilitation Program comprises three activities.
-The Sewer Repair and Replacement activity for non-compliant septic systems throughout the parish.
-The World Changers activity identified scattered sites in the areas of Covington, Folsom, Lacombe, Abita Springs and parts of unincorporated St. Tammany.
+The Residential Rehabilitation Program was comprised of three activities.

+- 1. The Sewer Repair and Replacement activity offers maintenance, repairs, and full replacements for non-compliant septic systems throughout the parish. - 2.
+The Home Rehabilitation Program provided repairs for LMI homeowners in the parish. - 3.
 The Home Rehabilitation Administration Program coordinated the home repairs and weatherization improvements to residents of the parish.

 Building upon the recommendations of the 2014 Watershed study, CDBG investments were directed to environmental, engineering and design, and master planning services for water and sewer infrastructure projects.
-Two North Slidell area waterlines are scheduled for completion in Summer 2017.
-A master planning consultant was hired for the Ben Thomas neighborhood near Slidell, on the east-side of the parish needing infrastructure improvements.
+Two North Slidell area waterlines, Alton and Ben Thomas are currently indefinitely on hold depending upon additional funding.
+A master planning consultant was hired to create designs for the Ben Thomas neighborhood near Slidell, a neighborhood in need of infrastructure improvements.
 Design work for a community sewer project is pending final plan review.
 External funding sources are being sought to fund the construction phases of these projects.